 All organizations must operate within the context of relative scarcity.
 Obtaining and managing the financial resources required to operate in this context is a critical component of managing any organization effectively.
 With its focus on negotiation, critical thinking, global security, public opinion, migration, and globalization theory, the PIMN evidences its first significant departure from the traditional MBA program and in so doing provides a clear emphasis on management as opposed to mere business administration.

 With its focus on preparing students to negotiate effectively in an increasingly larger global system where negotiators need to accomplish their goals by being able to take into account cultural, religious, and educational differences that shape different business contexts, the PIMN marks its most significant distinction from traditional MBA programs.
 Within and between modern organizations negotiation is a constant.

 The PIMN has structured its entire curriculum around the idea that business is necessarily cross-border business.
-As an example of this international orientation, all PIMN students are required to complete at least one course in a social science discipline to gain an appreciation of the differences in doing business in a variety of different cultures.
 This program is explicitly designed to train future managers/negotiators for a range of organizations, whether those organizations are multi-national firms, the military, government or not-for-profit international organizations.
 Training only “for-profit” managers runs the serious risk that the “for-profit” aspects are so over-emphasized that non-profitability considerations will be drowned out.
 This can be detrimental not only for the potential not-for-profit student, but also for those aiming at careers in for-profit organizations as well, since profit, though obviously important, should never be a manager’s sole consideration.
 Additionally, those students aiming at careers with not-for-profit organizations may quickly come to feel like “second rate” participants in traditional MBA programs.